cantaloupe-project/cantaloupe/README.md

 use an alternate string as a path separator in an identifier.
 (Be sure to supply the non-percent-encoded string, and then percent-encode it in URLs if it contains any URL-unsafe characters.)

+To prevent arbitrary directory traversal, FilesystemResolver will strip out `..{path separator}` and `{path separator}..` from identifiers before resolving the path.

 ### HttpResolver